 Org mode is configured "out-of-the-box" with these three levels of priority: A, B, C, where A is the highest priority.
 However, this can be changed.
 You can use numbers to indicate priority, such as 1 (highest) to 10 (lowest) as shown in the documentation.1

-If you specify priorities from 65 to 90, Org will interpret the numbers as ordinal values of ASCII character and give you "A" to "Z." If you try to be clever and specify priorities as 65 to 91 (91 is the decimal ASCII code for left square bracket) you'll be disappointed that when you lower the priority from "Z," you don't get "[."
+If you specify priorities from 65 to 90, Org will interpret the numbers as ordinal values of ASCII characters and give you "A" to "Z." If you try to be clever and specify priorities as 65 to 91 (91 is the decimal ASCII code for left square bracket character) you'll be disappointed that when you lower the priority from "Z," you don't get "[."
 (I was disappointed, anyway.)

 How do you use priority in Org?